 Global Sustainable Energy: Past, Present and Future

 Students will explore the global history of energy sources.
-New energy sources are investigated and international solutions to future needs are analyzed.
+New energy sources will be investigated and international solutions to future needs will be analyzed.

 Safety concepts, principles, practices, rules and regulations as they relate to agriculture.
 Developing and conducting safety programs and conducting safety inspections and accident investigations are other aspects of the course.